COVID-19 TRAVEL GUIDE

 We resume operations to Aruba every Wednesday and Sunday from La Isabela International Airport.

-Non-resident passengers must fill out an entry and disembarkation card located at www.edcardaruba.aw at least 72 hours before their trip.
-This card must include your negative PCR test result as well as the purchase of mandatory medical insurance for all foreigners at a cost of $30 USD.
+All passengers must fill out an entry and disembarkation card located at www.edcardaruba.aw at least 48 hours before their trip.
+This card must include your negative PCR test result as well as the purchase of mandatory medical insurance for all non-resident tourists.

 For more information on the health measures and entry requirements for Aruba, you can visit www.aruba.com.

 Haiti will now require a negative PCR covid-19 test performed 72 hours before arrival for all passengers as of February 9th, 2021.

 A partir du 9 Février 2021, tout passager á destination d’Haiti doit présenter a l’embarquement un test Rdt Ag ou rt PCR négatif á la COVID-19 datant de moins de 72 heures avant le voyage.
 Sont exempts les anciens patients COVID-19 rétablis moyennant la confirmation documentaire (le test positif et évaluation du médecin traitant).

 People who have suffered from covid-19 and have overcome the disease will be able to present a PCR test from the time they were infected and a medical report to verify that they have recovered from the coronavirus.

 Passengers must complete a Travel Declaration Form through the online portal of the Puerto Rico Department of Health.